 - The transfer is necessary for one of the other reasons set out in the UK GDPR including the performance of a contract between the data subject and the Company; public interest reasons; for the establishment, exercise, or defence of legal claims; to protect the vital interests of the data subject where the data subject is physically or legally incapable of giving consent; or, in limited circumstances, for the Company’s legitimate interests

 All personal data breaches must be reported immediately to the Company’s data protection supervisor.

 If a personal data breach occurs and that breach is likely to result in a risk to the rights and freedoms of data subjects (e.g. financial loss, breach of confidentiality, discrimination, reputational damage, or other significant social or economic damage), the data protection supervisor must ensure that the Information Commissioner’s Office is informed of the breach without delay, and in any event, within 72 hours after having become aware of it.

-In the event that a personal data breach is likely to result in a high risk (that is, a higher risk than that described under Part 29.2) to the rights and freedoms of data subjects, the data protection supervisor must ensure that all affected data subjects are informed of the breach directly and without undue delay.
+In the event that a personal data breach is likely to result in a high risk to the rights and freedoms of data subjects, the data protection supervisor must ensure that all affected data subjects are informed of the breach directly and without undue delay.

 Data breach notifications shall include the following information:

 - The categories and approximate number of data subjects concerned;

 - The categories and approximate number of personal data records concerned;